 - 8 uncooked eggs (brown shell gives a better result than white)

-- dry onion skin (3-4 handfuls)
+- dry onion skins (3-4 handfuls)

 - leaves and flowers from the garden

-- thin tights cut into strips
+- ladies thin tights cut into 6 cm wide strips

-- white vinegar
+- 1 tbs white vinegar

-- teaspoon of lard
+- 1 teaspoon of lard

 Wrap the strip of tights around the egg and carefully tighten the ends at the top.
 The knot should be fastened properly so the leaf is held tightly against the egg and water can’t get under it.
 It is a bit fiddly, but you will get there after some trial and error.